 We have spent considerable time exploring the mission God has given us to be a kingdom of priests and a holy nation.
 Most recently, in this journey, we studied sacred space and learned fundamentally that we experience the holy in such space with the aim of spreading the holy beyond and throughout the world.
-In our next two sessions, we will study sacred time - what makes certain time sacred and how we experience it as such.
+In our next two sessions, we will study sacred time - what makes certain times sacred and how we experience them as such.
 We will consider how we can infuse more of the regular time of our lives with holiness - inspired, instructed, and refreshed through our experience of sacred time.

 One could say that when the world is made sacred and all the days are made sacred, we will have helped bring about the day when “God shall be One, and God’s Name shall be One.”

 What are the sacred times?
 What do we learn from them?
 And how can experience of them make one more holy and enabled to expand the holy into regular time?
 These are the fundamental questions we’ll explore in these sessions.